 A note for the easy-going and free-spirited– sorry about all the rules.
-Our rules were not created in the abstract.
-They were developed to handle problematic behaviors that the group encountered over the past 20+ years.
+Over the past 20+ years the group has encountered a number of problematic behaviors.
 Each situation gave birth to a rule.
 The rules clarify expectations and allow us to get on with the writing and critiquing without fuss or conflict.
 We’ve found structure and boundaries makes dogs, kids, and groups happier.

 Meetings are bi-weekly on Sundays.
 Door opens about 1pm.
-After a few minutes of socializing and getting settled, critiquing starts not later than 1:10pm and ends around 4:30pm (occasionally later).
+After a few minutes of socializing and getting settled, critiquing starts no later than 1:10pm and ends around 4:30pm (occasionally later).
 We take a ten minute break about 3pm.
-Bring a beverage (and snacks or lunch).
+Bring a beverage (and snacks or lunch) if you need them.